-PIs and co-PIs on active NSF awards must indicate if there has been a change in active other support since submission of the proposal, or the last reporting period in their annual and final annual project report.
+Pls and co-Pls on active NSF awards must indicate if there has been a change in active other support since submission of the proposal in their final project report.
 If there has been a change, the individual must submit a revised current and pending (other) support document as part of their project report.